How To Remove Labels From Glass Jars (12 Easy Ways)

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Nothing beats the high that is when the label on the jar or bottle peels off in one go.
+Nothing beats the high when the label on the jar or bottle peels off in one go.
 On the flip side, there’s that low that sets in when you have a jar where the label just does not budge.
-When this happens I have some clever tricks up my sleeve I want to share with you today.

 Whilst glass is endlessly recyclable, ultimately it’s better to reuse than recycle.
 If you have a glass jar or bottle that you want to reuse but the label won’t come off, then here are my top techniques to remove the labels, adhesives and glues that are getting between you and your storage dreams.

-1. Sodium Percarbonate and Hot Water
+Sodium Percarbonate & Hot Water

-2. The Hot Water Technique
+The Hot Water Technique

-If you don’t have any sodium percarbonate to hand, then another really easy way to remove sticky labels from glass jars and bottles is to fill the empty vessels with hot water.
 Simply pop your jars in your sink, and fill them with hot water.
 The hot water helps to melt the glue/adhesive.
 After one hour, you should be able to peel off your labels in quite a satisfying manner.

-3. The Soapy Water Method
+The Soapy Water Method

-If the previous two techniques haven’t done the trick, then the soapy water method is the next one to try in your arsenal of techniques.
-We won’t be beaten by a pesky label!
+If the previous two techniques haven’t done the trick, then the soapy water method is the next one to try.
+We won’t be beaten by a pesky label!Â

 Fill your sink with warm soapy water.
-Whilst the sink is filling, use a sharp knife, and carefully score the label in one or two places.
+Whilst the sink is filling, use a sharp knife, and VERY carefully score the label in one or two places.
 Don’t score too many times, as the label will frustratingly peel off in tiny sections.
-This is something you do not want!
+This is something you categorically do not want!

 Once you’re done scoring, pop your jars in to soak in their lovely bubble bath.
 Leave them for at least an hour, and then try peeling the labels off.

-If after an hour the label doesn’t peel off easily, you’ll need to bring out the big guns.
+If after an hour the label doesn’t peel off easily, you’ll need to bring out the big boss.
 In this case, a scourer, a scrubbing brush, or a cloth.
-Scrub the jars or bottles vigorously with your scrubbing tool of choice, to remove as much of the label and/or glue as possible.
+Scrub the jars or bottles vigorously with your scrubbing tool of choice, to remove as much of the label and/or glue as possible.Â

-4. Pop Your Jar In The Freezer
+Pop Your Jar In The Freezer

-Another technique to remove stubborn labels from glass jars and bottles is to turn to your freezer.
-Dampening the offending label with some water, and then popping your jar or bottle in your freezer, without the lid on them, for at least three hours can work wonders in removing a persistent label.
+All you need to do is dampen the offending label with some water and then pop your jar or bottle in your freezer, without the lid on.
+Leave it for at least three hours, and this technique can work wonders in removing a persistent label.

 Once the time has passed, simply carefully remove the bottle or jar from the freezer and place it on a tea towel.
 Don’t place it directly onto your worktop, in case it cracks.
 Leave your jar to sit for around 45 minutes, to warm up a little, and then the label should peel off.